Bayesian Uncertainty Estimation Under Complex Sampling: Discussion

+Adjustment \ref{eq:adjustment} implemented via Algorithm \ref{algo:R2R1} provides a simple, computationally inexpensive, and effective approach to quantifying and adjusting for the warping of the pseudo-posterior due to unequal weighting and complex sampling dependence between sampling units.
+Our resampling algorithm eliminates the need to analytically integrate $\mbox{Var}_{P_{\theta_{0}}}\dot{\ell}_{\theta_{0}}$ and thus can be applied to the composite pseudo-likelihood as a more flexible alternative to the modified MCMC approaches presented in \citet{2009arXiv0911.5357R}.
+Its implementation (Section \ref{app:code}) is straight-forward by leveraging existing software for Bayesian estimation, algorithmic differentiation, and variance estimation via survey replicates.
 We note that adjustment \ref{eq:adjustment} is a projection, but does not force the pseudo-posterior variance to equal that of the pseudo-MLE exactly for small-to-moderate samples.
 Instead, it provides an asymptotic adjustment which allows the analyst to base inference on the sample distribution of the posterior (adjusted by the design effect) rather than using the asymptotic MLE covariance.
 If the latter is desired, benchmarking to force the posterior samples to exactly match specified mean and covariance can be performed in closed form using a constrained linear projection \citep{ghosh92, Datta2011} or via an iterative Newton-Raphson approach for other constrained projections \citep{bench2013}.
+This benchmarked pseudo-posterior would exactly match the mean and covariance of the samples from \cite{Wang2017} but would still preserve some small sample properties by not forcing the sampling distribution to be normal.